 On a quest that my grandfather, Walter Powers, sent me on years ago, (although I did not follow it until many years later) in circa 2008, I acquired Smithsonian historian Richard P. Wunder's monograph on the 19th century sculptor, Hiram Powers, who was born in Woodstock, Vermont but lived most of his life in Florence, Italy, from whence -- sent home to America -- his work was important in convincing Americans of the evils of slavery.
 I began at the beginning, where Wunder documents that Powers' first male ancestor in America was Walter Power, who was born in Waterford, Ireland in 1639, and emigrated to the Massachusetts Bay Colony in 1654.

 Knowing that in 1654 no Irishman would emigrate of his own free will to a Puritan colony, I stared at the date on page 28.
-And so in ancient books of Irish history, I unfolded the story of how after Cromwell devastated Ireland in 1649, in the following years, he sent his Irish opponents and their families into exile and slavery.
+And so in ancient books of Irish history, I unfolded the story of how after Cromwell devastated Ireland in 1649, in the following years, he sent his Irish opponents and their families into exile and forced servitude.

-The role of displacement and disrupted tradition in the work of contemporary Irish authors is paralleled in this epic Irish American electronic manuscript, which interweaves the stories of Walter Power -- who came to America as an Irish slave on The Goodfellow in 1654, stolen from his family by Cromwell's soldiers and sold in the Massachusetts Bay Colony when he was 14 years old -- and his descendant, 19th century Irish American sculptor Hiram Powers, who grew up on a Vermont farm and moved to Florence, Italy, where his work played a symbolic role in the fight against African American slavery in America.
+The role of displacement and disrupted tradition in the work of contemporary Irish authors is paralleled in this epic Irish American electronic manuscript, which interweaves the stories of Walter Power -- who came to America on The Goodfellow in 1654, stolen from his family by Cromwell's soldiers and sold in the Massachusetts Bay Colony when he was 14 years old -- and his descendant, 19th century Irish American sculptor Hiram Powers, who grew up on a Vermont farm and moved to Florence, Italy, where his work played a symbolic role in the fight against African American slavery in America.

 Intertwining Irish history and generations of Irish American family memories in a work of polyphonic literature based on the rhythms of ancient Irish Poetry, the imagined lost Irish Sonata, streams and fountains, and Irish and Irish American song, From Ireland with Letters is an epic electronic manuscript told in the public space of the Internet.
 It could also be considered playable text or generative hyperfiction.

 The narrative is a storyteller's retelling of what is known of a true family story.
 However, the contemporary characters who tell it in From Ireland with Letters are fictional.
-Walter Power's story is initially told by his descendant Máire Powers, an Irish American fiddler who is writing a lay about 17th century Ireland and Irish slavery in America; Hiram Powers' story is initially told by 19th century art historian Liam O'Brien, who is researching the sculptor's life and work.
+Walter Power's story is initially told by his descendant Máire Powers, an Irish American fiddler who is writing a lay about 17th century Ireland and Irish enforced servitude in America; Hiram Powers' story is initially told by 19th century art historian Liam O'Brien, who is researching the sculptor's life and work.
 As the narrative progresses, both their own lives and their research begin to merge.